al3monni/MNIST_CIFAR10_classification_tf2/README.md

 ## Introduction

-This repository update of the official [AMD Vitis AI™ tutorial](https://github.com/Xilinx/Vitis-AI-Tutorials/blob/1.4/Design_Tutorials/02-MNIST_classification_tf) designed to guide new users through the Vitis AI development flow (using Tensorflow) that accelerate convolutional neural networks (CNNs) and deploy them on AMD development platforms for inference (prediction).
-The updates bring the tools to the latest version (2024), making the flow simple and faster and enabling classification to the CIFAR-10 dataset.
+This repository update of the official [AMD Vitis AI™ tutorial](https://github.com/Xilinx/Vitis-AI-Tutorials/blob/1.4/Design_Tutorials/02-MNIST_classification_tf).
+It guides users through the Vitis AI development flow (using Tensorflow), accelerating convolutional neural networks (CNNs) and deploying them on AMD development platforms for inference (prediction).
+The updates bring the tools to the latest version (2024) and add support for CIFAR-10 dataset classification.

 The provided scripts are written in Bash and Python and use VART runtime.